MeerMusik/LinuxScripts/README.md

 Disabled Functionality:
 1. Colored Output: -DLLVM_ENABLE_TERMINFO='OFF'

 Colored Output requires ncurses.
 As different Distributions deploy different Versions of ncurses, it often leads to linking errors.
 If you want colored output, enable that Flag and also install ncurses!
 Make sure to install the correct Version!
-I never used ncurses, therefore I can not tell you which Version you need!
+I have never used ncurses, therefore I can not tell you which Version you need!

 Get the Source Code:
 1. Clone Git Repository to local Drive: [NewLLVMGit.sh](LLVM/NewLLVMGit.sh)